top of page

 The most practical way to explore the Yucatán Peninsula is by renting a car, ideal for discovering beaches, cenotes, and archaeological sites independently.
 Alternatively, there is an efficient network of ADO buses connecting major cities and tourist attractions such as Mérida, Cancun, Tulum, and Chichén Itzá.
 For shorter routes within cities, taxis or services like Uber can be used.
 Many agencies also organize guided day trips to Mayan sites or natural reserves.
 It is advisable to plan an itinerary of at least 7–10 days to explore the area at a relaxed pace.

-10 THINGS TO SEE in the YUCATÁN in MEXICO
+BEST PLACES to SEE in YUCATÁN in MEXICO

 Mérida

-Mérida is the cultural heart of the Yucatán, famous for its colonial squares, lively markets, and historic buildings.
-The city preserves an authentic soul, with free cultural events almost every evening, including music and traditional dances.
-Walking along Paseo de Montejo, you can admire splendid historic mansions.
+Mérida is the cultural heart of Yucatán, famous for its colonial plazas, lively markets, and historic buildings.
+The city retains an authentic soul, with free cultural events almost every evening, featuring traditional music and dance.
+Strolling along Paseo de Montejo, you can admire splendid historic mansions.
 Markets like Lucas de Gálvez offer local flavors, crafts, and typical products.
-Mérida is also an ideal base for visiting cenotes and nearby Mayan sites.
+Mérida is also an ideal base for visiting the surrounding cenotes and Mayan sites.

 Ek’ Balam

-Ek’ Balam is a lesser-known Mayan archaeological site compared to Chichén Itzá, but just as fascinating.
-Its main structure is the Acropolis, a large pyramid you can climb for a panoramic view of the surrounding jungle.
-The buildings of Ek’ Balam preserve architectural details and well-preserved sculptures, including frescoes and stucco masks.
-The visit is peaceful thanks to fewer tourists compared to the more famous sites, offering a more intimate and authentic experience.
+Ek' Balam is a lesser-known Mayan archaeological site than Chichén Itzá, but equally fascinating.
+Its main structure is the Acropolis, a large pyramid that can be climbed for a panoramic view of the surrounding jungle.
+The buildings of Ek' Balam retain well-preserved architectural details and sculptures, including frescoes and stucco masks.
+The visit is peaceful thanks to the smaller number of tourists compared to more famous sites, offering a more intimate and authentic experience.

 Progreso

-Progreso is a seaside town on the northern coast of the Yucatán, facing the Gulf of Mexico.
-Its long sandy beach is perfect for relaxing, swimming, or practicing water sports.
-The main pier, one of the longest in the world, is ideal for a scenic walk.
-Progreso is also famous for its fresh seafood restaurants and dishes such as ceviche.
-It is a favorite destination for both locals and tourists seeking a beach day near Mérida.
+Progreso is a beach town located on the northern coast of Yucatán, overlooking the Gulf of Mexico.
+Its long, white-sand beach is ideal for relaxing, swimming, or enjoying water sports.
+The main pier, one of the longest in the world, is perfect for a scenic stroll.
+Progreso is also famous for its fresh seafood restaurants and typical dishes such as ceviche.
+It is a popular destination for both locals and tourists looking for a day at the beach near Mérida.

 Celestún

-Celestún is a nature reserve on the western coast of the Yucatán, famous for flamingo watching.
+Celestún is a nature reserve located on the western coast of Yucatán, famous for its pink flamingo watching.
 Boat tours pass through lagoons and mangroves, offering the chance to spot pelicans, cormorants, and crocodiles.
-The landscape features a mix of wild beaches and mangrove forests.
-Celestún is perfect for nature lovers and birdwatching enthusiasts, far from mass tourism.
-The area also has local restaurants where you can enjoy fresh fish and Yucatecan specialties.
+The landscape is characterized by a mix of wild beaches and mangrove forests.
+Celestún is perfect for nature lovers and birdwatchers, far from mass tourism.
+The area also offers local restaurants where you can enjoy fresh seafood and Yucatecan specialties.

 Cenote Ik Kil

-Cenote Ik Kil is one of the most scenic and photographed cenotes in the Yucatán, located just a few kilometers from Chichén Itzá.
-It is an open cenote surrounded by rocky walls covered with vegetation, with roots and vines hanging down to the crystal-clear water.
-Swimming in its cool, deep waters is a perfect refreshment after visiting archaeological sites.
-The site is well organized, with changing rooms, facilities, and a small restaurant.
+Cenote Ik Kil is one of the most scenic and photographed cenotes in the Yucatán, located a few kilometers from Chichén Itzá.
+It is an open-air cenote surrounded by rock walls covered in vegetation, with roots and vines reaching down to the crystal-clear water.
+You can swim in its cool, deep waters, making it a perfect stop to cool off after visiting the archaeological sites.
+The facility is well-equipped, with changing rooms, restrooms, and a small restaurant.

 Río Lagartos

-Río Lagartos is a small fishing village on the northern coast of the Yucatán, known for eco-tours to discover the local wildlife.
-Boat excursions allow you to see flamingos, crocodiles, and many bird species.
-The area is also famous for its natural salt flats and mineral-rich waters, used for therapeutic baths.
-Río Lagartos offers a peaceful and authentic environment, ideal for those seeking contact with nature and a break from the more touristy destinations.
+Río Lagartos is a small fishing village located on the northern coast of the Yucatán, known for its eco-tours to discover the local wildlife.
+Boat excursions can spot flamingos, crocodiles, and numerous bird species.
+The area is also famous for its natural salt marshes and mineral-rich waters, used for beneficial baths.
+Río Lagartos offers a tranquil and authentic environment, ideal for those seeking contact with nature and a break from the more touristy destinations.

 Las Coloradas

-Las Coloradas is a destination famous for its spectacular pink lagoons, created by the concentration of mineral salts and specific microorganisms.
-This natural phenomenon produces intense colors and surreal landscapes, perfect for unique photographs.
-Located near Río Lagartos, the site is usually visited with guided tours that also explain the salt extraction process.
-Swimming is not allowed in the pink waters, but the view is truly unforgettable.
-It is best to visit during midday hours to fully appreciate the vivid colors.
+Las Coloradas is famous for its spectacular pink lagoons, created by the concentration of mineral salts and unique microorganisms.
+This natural phenomenon offers intense colors and surreal landscapes, perfect for unique photographs.
+Located near Río Lagartos, the site is usually visited with guided tours that also include an explanation of the salt extraction process.
+The pink waters are not suitable for swimming, but the view is truly unforgettable.
+It is best to visit during the middle of the day to best appreciate the colors.

 Cenote Ik Kil

-Just a few minutes from Chichén Itzá, Cenote Ik Kil is one of the most scenic in the Yucatán.
-It is an open-air cenote with vertical walls covered in vegetation and roots hanging down to the deep blue water.
-It is well equipped for visitors with stairs, changing rooms, and a restaurant.
-Ideal for a refreshing swim in a stunning and much-photographed natural setting.
+Just minutes from Chichén Itzá, this is one of the most scenic cenotes in the Yucatán.
+Open-air, with vertical walls covered in vegetation and roots descending to the deep blue waters.
+Well-equipped, it's ideal for a refreshing swim in an iconic setting.

 Cenote Dos Ojos